miso-lims/walkthroughs/_includes/index-checking.md

 you can also choose indices from MISO to compare.

 1. Click _Clear_ to reset the form.
-1. From the _Indices_ list below the form, check the checkboxes beside any 5 indices
+1. From the _Indices_ list below the form, select any 5 indices.
 1. Click _Add_ from the toolbar.
 The sequences will appear in the _Indices_ box of the tool above.
 1. Click _Calculate_ to check for duplicates or near matches.